Don’t Turn Your Back on the Dogs!

 Who knew that as you stand to brush your teeth and keep balance on one foot, that your good leg will cramp and burn at the glutes, a true pain in the ass.
 This is the case even though I strength-trained for months before.

 I spend my days in thirds.
 In bed, in a chair, then upstairs on the couch.
-Getting upstairs is a production with me scooting up each step on my behind and Tim carrying my leg in a make-shift sling.
+Getting upstairs is a production with me scooting up each step on my hiney with Tim carrying my leg in a make-shift sling.
 He then heists me upright to greet my crutches once again.

-Tonight, as we began the end-of-evening routine of me hopping precariously down the staircase step by step, balanced by the outward force of my outstretched arms, hands on the railings, luckily at the perfect width, my husband says, “You know?
-I’ve come to the conclusion that Buddy shouldn’t have run into your leg.”
+Tonight, as we began the end-of-evening routine of me hopping precariously down the staircase step by step, balanced by the outward force of my outstretched arms, hands on the railings, my husband says, “You know?
+I’ve come to the conclusion that Buddy shouldn’t have run into your leg.

 I laugh.
 “I know, right?
 Don’t turn your back on the dogs!!”